riccardoporreca/rmdgallery/README.md

 - `single_meta:` Optional `true` or `false` defining whether the files define metadata for individual pages, in which case e.g. a file `foo.json` would contain only the metadata for the `foo.html` page.
 Defaults to `false` if not specified.
 - `template_dir:` Optional location of additional custom templates.
 - `type_field:`, `type_template:` Optional fields defining custom page _types_ (see ['Page types'](#page-types) above).
+- `defaults:` Optional list of default values for unspecified metadata fields.
 - `navbar:` The gallery navigation menu to be included in the standard `navbar:` of `_site.yml`.
 The menu is populated with the `menu_entry` of each page from the metadata.
 Can be omitted if no such menu should be included.
 - `include_before:`, `include_after:` Custom content to be included before and after the main `content`.
 Both are included for each page and may be defined in terms of fields from the metadata via using `{{...}}`.
 Such placeholders are then processed using `glue::glue_data(meta)`, where `meta` is the list of metadata for a given page.
 This allows to use simple string replacements of raw HTML code (like in `include_before:` in the example) or R expression constructing HTML elements via [**htmltools**](https://cran.r-project.org/package=htmltools) (like in `include_after:`).